bgenev/impulse-xdr/README.md

 ## 👣 What indicators (IOCs) does it track?

-• Unusual inbound and outbound network traffic
+- Unusual inbound and outbound network traffic
-• Unusual authentications
+- Unusual authentications
-• New or unknown applications, processes and background tasks
+- New or unknown applications, processes and background tasks
-• Unusual activity from administrator or privileged accounts
+- Unusual activity from administrator or privileged accounts
-• An increase in incorrect login attempts that may indicate brute force attack
+- An increase in incorrect login attempts that may indicate brute force attack
-• New or modified files and large numbers of requests for the same file
+- New or modified files and large numbers of requests for the same file
-• Suspicious registry or system file changes
+- Suspicious registry or system file changes
-• Modified system binaries
+- Modified system binaries
-• New cron-tabs and Systemd services
+- New cron-tabs and Systemd services
-• Open ports
+- Open ports
-• Unusual Domain Name Servers (DNS) requests and registry configurations
+- Unusual Domain Name Servers (DNS) requests and registry configurations
-• Newly generated compressed files
+- Newly generated compressed files

 and many more.

 ## 🛠️ What can I protect/monitor with it?

-1. **Cloud VMs in VPC.** It works with any cloud provider such as AWS, DigitalOcean, Azure, GCP, Alibaba, etc.
+1. **Cloud VMs in VPC.** Works with any cloud provider including AWS, DigitalOcean, Azure, GCP, Alibaba, etc.

-2. **VPS server.** Either deploy in stand-alone mode or deploy the manager on one VPS and then place a sensor on the target VPS.
+2. **VPS server.** Either deploy in standalone mode or deploy the manager on one VPS and then place a sensor on the target VPS.

 3. **Cluster of VPS servers.** If you have multiple VPS servers spread across various providers, simply choose one of them as the manager and place light/heavy sensors on the rest.

-4. **Website host.** Install in stand-alone mode to start monitoring and reduce server load by blocking port scanners.
+4. **Website host.** Install in standalone mode to lockdown your host and reduce load by blocking port scanners.

-5. **Personal workstation.** Deploy on your laptop and gain instant security visibility and threat-detection.
+5. **Monitor personal workstation.** The Impulse EDR provides real-time threat-detection & integrity monitoring for personal computers.
+A hardened Linux Desktop such as Debian with Impulse EDR monitoring is one of the most secure configurations that you can get.

 6. **IOT device, Raspberry Pi or similar.** Light sensors can be installed on any Linux device that provides ssh access.